Frequently Asked Questions

 Early settlement discount:

-In the event of school fees being paid in full on or before the first day of school of each year, an additional discount of 5% will be offered.
+In the event of school fees being paid in full on or before the 31st of January of each year, a discount of 5% will be offered.
 Please note that where a parent or family is granted a sibling discount and wishes to make use of the early discount, the early discount will be based on the fees after the sibling discount has been taken into account.

 Although the school advises parents to seek expert opinion via a tax consultant specialising in medical matters, many parents are unaware that there is a possibility of claiming school fees as a tax deduction.
 Please contact a tax practitioner for completing your tax return and claiming school and assessment fees.